Ameya-Labs/FBLA-Chapter-Management-Platform/README.md

 49. Once you have updated these files, complete the following commands in a Terminal/CMD window in your project folder, one at a time.
 `npm install`
 `npm install -g firebase-tools`
-`yarn start`
-You should see the platform at http://localhost:3000/.
-In your Firebase Console -> Cloud Firestore, you should see new data under "db_store" and "email_templates".

 ![firestore-data](./docs/firestore-data.png)